-If you have any questions about the steps above, you can read more detailed information on Filmora9 Editing Tips.
-And you can also watch the quick-start video below and download the Filmora9 trial version to start your editing.
+If you have any questions about the steps above, you can read more detailed information on Filmora Editing Tips.
+And you can also watch the video below and download the Filmora trial version to start your editing.

 Open the interface and click on the menu displaying "File and Open project" to choose the video you want to attach the intro to.

 Click on the Titles tab on the right side of the interface and check for the black review box to appear.